FlorianKrach/PD-NJODE/README.md

 A notebook studying Explainability in the context of NJODEs is available at [Explainability of NJODEs](https://gist.github.com/FlorianKrach/7a610cd88d9739b2f8bbda8455a558b4).

-A notebook comparing different coefficient estimation approach using the NJODE for a generative model is available at [Generative NJODE notebook](https://gist.github.com/FlorianKrach/d28a3d28e875e0cadf163b78f75028e1).
+A notebook comparing different coefficient estimation approaches using the NJODE for a generative model is available at [Generative NJODE notebook](https://gist.github.com/FlorianKrach/d28a3d28e875e0cadf163b78f75028e1).